LooDaHu/ARORA_General_-Introduction/Welcome file.md

  - db.sqlite3 is the brand new database created by the blueprint.

- we use SQLite3 as our database by dd
+ We use SQLite3 as our database by default.
+Of course, you can use other database you want, and your database setting is at *< root_dir>/ djangorest_example/setting.py* .